-Many ministers have loan repayments or IRD or kiwi saver / superannuation deductions made from their stipend.
-These are not included in the analysis but should be considered after P.A.Y.E. has been deducted from the gross stipend.
+Many ministers have loan repayments or IRD or Kiwi saver / superannuation deductions made from their stipend.
+These are not included in the analysis but should be considered after P.A.Y.E. has been deducted from the gross taxable income.